nba-emu/NanoBoyAdvance/README.md

 A lot of attention to detail has been put into developing this core and making it accurate.
 Its CPU and timing emulation is more accurate than other software emulators right now.

-- Cycle-accurate emulation of the CPU, DMA, timers and prefetch buffer
+- Cycle-accurate emulation of the CPU, DMA, timers and Game Pak prefetch buffer
 - Passes all AGS aging cartridge tests (NBA was the first public emulator to achieve this)
 - Passes most tests in the [mGBA test suite](https://github.com/mgba-emu/suite) (see [ACCURACY.md](docs/ACCURACY.md) for more details)
 - Passes [ARMWrestler](https://github.com/destoer/armwrestler-gba-fixed), [gba-suite](https://github.com/jsmolka/gba-tests) and [FuzzARM](https://github.com/DenSinH/FuzzARM) CPU tests